GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
 - shooting its butt bypasses its armor
-- when destroyed, creates an EMP explosion, disrupting agents in close range and everything else in medium range (TODO: check if the EMP range is bigger on elites)
+- when destroyed, creates an EMP explosion, disrupting agents in close range for 9s and everything else in medium range for at least 12s (TODO: check if the EMP range is bigger on elites and enemy disrupt duration)
 -
 ### Cleaners
 \- reference: https://thedivision.fandom.com/wiki/Cleaners#Tom_Clancy.27s_The_Division_2